Fundamental energy cost for quantum measurement

-The correct generalisation of the lower bound \eqref{eq:SagawaUeda} to general inefficient measurements can already be inferred from Jacob's work\cite{inefficient-measurements}, which was directly following up on ref.\cite{sagawaueda08}.
-Instead of directly calculating the energy expense of conducting the quantum measurement, ref.\cite{inefficient-measurements} answered the converse question: \emph{After} some ``black box'' has performed the required measurement $\{M_{ki}\}$ on the state $\rho_S$, how much energy can be extracted by means of a feedback protocol that makes use of the measurement result $k$ and the post-measurement state $\rho'_{S,k}$ on the measured system $S$?
+A generalisation of the lower bound in Ineq.~\eqref{eq:SagawaUeda} to general inefficient measurements was already inferred from Jacob's work~\cite{inefficient-measurements}.
+Instead of calculating the energy expense in purely quantum mechanical set-up, the result in Ref.~\cite{inefficient-measurements} answered the converse question: \emph{after} some ``black box'' has performed the required measurement $\{M_{ki}\}$ on the state $\rho_S$, how much energy can be extracted from a feedback protocol that makes use of the measurement result $k$ and the post-measurement state $\rho'_{S,k}$?
 This feedback process is required to map each post-measurement state $\rho'_{S,k}$ to the initial state $\rho_S$ such that the overall process (measurement and feedback) is cyclic.
 It is found that the amount of energy that can be extracted in an optimal feedback process is given by the average free energy difference

-The derivation in ref.\cite{inefficient-measurements} assumes that the ``measurement black-box'' acts on a thermal state (also in \cite[Eq.\ (7)]{inefficient-measurements} a non-thermal state $\rho_S$ is first reversibly transformed into a thermal state).